ONLY ON 2: Two Brothers Claim Father Michael Pfleger Abused Them As Boys, Say They Could No Longer Keep Their Secret

 Pfleger’s attorney calls the allegations lies, with the motive being greed.

-But this weekend, both of Pfleger’s alleged victims – two brothers – shared their story exclusively with CBS 2 Political Investigator Dana Kozlov.
+But this weekend, both of Pfleger’s accusers – two brothers – shared their story exclusively with CBS 2 Political Investigator Dana Kozlov.
 They told her they could no longer keep their secret.

 Kozlov: “How old were you when the abuse started?”